Monicalr0/xkcd-case-website/README.md

 2. The transcript block should be set to hide if there is no transcript, to show that is not a bug I keep it there and leave alternative text.
 3. The code is not organized enough and lack of comment.
 4. The way I parsed transcript is quite brute force, maybe some less complex approach can be taken.
+5. The heroku is deployed using master branch, in real world it might be better to use a separate test branch for testing.

 # Thank you for spending time reading this!